-Introduces basic polymer formulization, properties of plastics materials, methods of molding plastics, and the fabrication and decoration of plastic articles.
-Prerequisites: IET 130, 170; permission of E&T advisor; cumulative GPA of 2.5 or higher.
+Introduces basic polymer formulation, properties of plastics materials, methods of molding plastics, and the fabrication and decoration of plastic articles.
+Prerequisites: CHM 120 or 131; IET 130, 170; permission of E&T advisor; cumulative GPA of 2.5 or higher.

 Introduction to Statistics

-Select 6 semester hours of coursework to be approved by your major advisor.
+Select 6 semester hours of coursework from the following:

 Introduction to elements and principles of design and their application, including creative problem solving and visual literacy, as it applies to two and three-dimensional form.